farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 Two types of remedial action exists in FARAO:
 - 'Network Actions', that have the specificity of being binary.
 A Network Action is either applied on the network, or not applied.
 Topological actions are a classic example of Network Actions.
-- 'Range Actions', that have the specificity of having a degree of freedom - a setpoint.
-When a Range Action is activated, it is activated with a given value of its setpoint.
+- 'Range Actions', that have the specificity of having a degree of freedom - a set-point.
+When a Range Action is activated, it is activated with a given value of its set-point.
 PSTs are a classic example of Range Actions.

 Both Network Actions and Range Actions have usage rules which define the condition under which they can be activated.
 The usage rules which exist in FARAO are:
 - the FreeToUse usage rule: a free-to-use usage rule means that the remedial action is available in all the states of a given instant.
-- the OnState usage rule: a on-state usage rule means that the remedial action is available in a given state.
+- the OnState usage rule: an on-state usage rule means that the remedial action is available in a given state.
-- the OnFlowConstraint usage rule: a on-flow-constraint usage rule means that the remedial action is available if a given FlowCnec is constrained (ie has a flow greater than one of its thresholds) in a given state.
+- the OnFlowConstraint usage rule: an on-flow-constraint usage rule means that the remedial action is available if a given FlowCnec is constrained (ie has a flow greater than one of its thresholds) in a given state.
 - the OnFlowConstraintInCountry usage rule: a on-flow-constraint-in-country usage rule means that the remedial action is available if a FlowCnec in a given country is constrained (ie has a flow greater than one of its thresholds) in a given state.